dymurray/minipos-on-openshift/README.md

 ```

 # Step 3: Provision MiniPoS to OpenShift
-Before the next step, you need to grab your xPub key from your wallet. `sbcli` will prompt you for both the xPub key along with an email address to send invoices to.
+Before the next step, you need to grab your xPub key from your wallet. `apb` will prompt you for both the xPub key along with an email address to send invoices to.
 ```
-$ sbcli bundle provision minipos-apb -p <project_name>
+$ apb bundle provision minipos-apb -p <project_name>
 Plan: default
 Enter value for parameter [xpub], default: [<nil>]: <enter_xpub_key_here>
 Enter value for parameter [email_address], default: [<nil>]: foo@example.com